 Generally, the equipment is maintenance-free.
 If any extreme weather or natural events cause damage to the equipment, Borealis will repair or replace it.
 However, if the customer damages the equipment (e.g. accidentally cutting a wire) then repairs will be billed.

 No, it is a Terrestrial Microwave network, commonly referred to as a Fixed Wireless Broadband Network.

 We have many transmission towers and facilities throughout the Anchorage and Eagle River areas.
 Our network delivers low-latency, high bandwidth connections.
 As an example, our latency to Seattle is typically between 40-50ms, similar to fiber or copper connections and sometimes even better.

 Yes, Borealis uses multi-layer security mechanisms to insure data integrity and security across all of our equipment and connections.

 However, please note that when your data leaves our network, we no longer have any control over its security.
 Always practice safe computing.

 If you already own a WiFi Router, we will configure it free of charge during the initial installation.
 If you don’t have a WiFi Router, we can provide one during the installation.
 However, this will incur an additional $99 charge for the hardware on your first invoice.

-We recommend D-Link, Linksys or Cisco brand routers.
+We recommend the TP-Link Archer series or Ubiquiti Amplifi series routers.
+We do not recommend Netgear Orbi routers.
 These can be purchased at most big-box stores (Best Buy, Walmart, Fred Meyer, etc.).
 Other WiFi routers will also work, although they can range in quality and reliability.

 Our office hours are Monday – Friday 9am - 6pm.